A Percent Using A Whole Number

 Converting Percentages to Decimals

 Converting percentages to decimals is a fundamental skill needed for many calculations.
 To convert a percentage to a decimal, you simply divide the percentage by 100.
-For example, to convert 75% to a decimal, you would perform the calculation 75 / 100 = 0.75.
+As an example, to convert 75% to a decimal, you would perform the calculation 75 / 100 = 0.75.
 This process is straightforward and can be easily done with a calculator or even mentally for simple percentages.

 Understanding this conversion is essential because many mathematical operations, such as multiplication and division, are easier to perform with decimals than with percentages.
 When dealing with complex problems involving multiple percentages, converting each percentage to a decimal can simplify the overall calculation.